emmo-repo/domain-electrochemistry/docs/userguide/chapter3_physical_objects/physical_materials_solids.rst

 .. literalinclude:: ../../assets/jsonld/materials/material_zinc.jsonld
    :language: json

-In example above, we use multiple inheretance to say that we are something that is ``Zinc``, ``Foil``, and a ``Material``.
-It is associated to some properties using the ``hasProperty`` relationship.
+In example above, we use multiple inheretance to say that we are something that is ``Zinc`` and a ``Foil``.
+A ``Foil`` is defined as a more specific sub-class of ``Material`` in the ontology.
+The zinc foil is associated to some properties using the ``hasProperty`` relationship.
 There are different types of properties in EMMO.
 In this case, we say that the ``Density`` is a ``ConventionalProperty`` because we don't measure it ourselves, rather we accept a value by convention, in this case from a data sheet.
 The value of the property is expressed according to the SI recommendations as a numerical part and a measurement unit.
 More information about ``Zinc``, including links to external sources of information like Wikidata and PubChem can be found in the ontology term documentation.

 More detailed examples are available: